Subscribe

 So, is it true?
 “Never compete on price?”

-Of course it can be an excellent strategy to have the lowest prices.
-There are many examples of wonderful companies, with amazing products and happy customers, and even happy shareholders, where “low prices” is critical to the successful strategy.
+There are many examples of wonderful companies, with amazing products and happy customers, and even happy shareholders, with profits, growth, and longevity, where “low prices” is a critical strategic component.

-Low price as a strategy
+Low price as a complete strategy

 Costco

-By coupling higher quality products with higher quantities in each purchasable package, the unit price is lower than grocery stores.
-Consumers would be thrilled to get a deal for something “this good.”
-A store that caters to bulk-buying could also get away with a “warehouse” feel, and not stock all the goods that a daily grocery store might; this gives them more inventory flexibility and they can spend less on the interior; lower costs yields lower prices while also yielding profit.
-Because other grocery stores couldn’t match it, their stores were unique.
-Then they added the requirement of an annual membership; pure profit, and increases how often a consumer comes back to the store.
+By coupling higher quality products together with higher quantities in each purchasable package, Costco’s unit price is lower than grocery stores.
+Consumers are thrilled to get a deal for something “this good.”
+A store that caters to bulk-buying can also get away with a “warehouse” feel, which means spending less on the interior.
+Bulk-buying also means they don’t need to stock all the goods that a daily grocery store must; this gives them inventory flexibility.
+These lower costs yield lower prices while also yielding profit.
+Because other grocery stores can’t match these qualities, Costco stores remain unique.

 Southwest Airlines